 Figure 5-8.
-Runway-holding position markings Note.- Patterns A1 and B1 are no longer valid after 2026.
+Runway-holding position markings

-- (g) Where a pattern B runway-holding position marking is located on an area where it would exceed 60 m in length, the term "CAT II" or "CAT III" as appropriate shall be marked on the surface at the ends of the runway-holding position marking and at equal intervals of 45 m maximum between successive marks.
+- (g) Where a pattern Noteun Wave holding position of marking his docated on an area where it would exceed 60 m in length, the term "CAT II" or "CAT III" as appropriate shall be marked on the surface at the ends of the runway-holding position marking and at equal intervals of 45 m maximum between successive marks.
 The letters shall be not less than 1.8 m high and shall be placed not more than 0.9 m beyond the holding position marking. - (h) The runway-holding position marking displayed at a runway or runway intersection shall be perpendicular to the centre line of the runway forming part of the standard taxi-route.
 The pattern of the marking shall be as shown in Figure 5-8, pattern A2.